Runners¶

 - Free Memory: Total free memory.

-In addition to all this information, you can also monitor a graph of tasks executed by the Runner according to specific periods, such as the last week, last 15 days, and last month.
+In addition to all this information, you can also monitor a graph of tasks executed by the Runner over specific periods: last week, last 15 days, and last month.

-Accessing the Processed Tasks tab, it is possible to view a list of tasks processed by this Runner.
+Shows the list of tasks processed only by this Runner.

-Accessing the Configuration File tab, it is possible to view the contents of the conf.bcf file, which defines the Runner's settings.
+Shows the content of the conf.bcf file, which defines the Runner's settings.